nsde/sfe/SECURITY.md

 ## Info
 We don't collect any sensitive data from our users, only the neccessary one.
 The newest Releases always have the best privacy and security.
+We don't recommend using other versions than the Releases, if you don't have a clear understanding of programming and software.

 ## Supported Versions